Hydrodynamics substantially affects induced structure formation in magnetic fluids

 To evaluate the equations numerically, we rescale our quantities.
 We use the particle radius $a$ as a length scale and introduce the time scale $\sqrt{\rho a^5/\epsilon}$, which involves the strength of the Lennard--Jones potential.
 The strength of viscous forces is determined by $C_\mathrm{visc} = \eta_\mathrm{s} \sqrt{a /(\rho\epsilon)}$, which we set $C_\mathrm{visc} = 1$.
 This leads to observed local Reynolds numbers $\mathrm{Re} \approx 10^{-2}$.
 Thus, inertial effects are not expected to play a significant role.
 The strength of magnetic forces is characterized by $C_\mathrm{mag} = \mu_0 M_\mathrm{sat}^2 a^3/\epsilon$.
 We set $C_\mathrm{mag} = 1$ so that the strength of Lennard--Jones and magnetic forces are comparable.
 The magnetic parameters are set to $M_\mathrm{sat} = \SI{3.333e5}{\ampere\per\meter}$ and $\alpha = \SI{1.179e-4}{\meter\per\ampere}$, corresponding to paramagnetic nickel particles~\cite{puljiz2018reversible}.
 More details on rescaling are found in the Supplemental Material~\cite{supp}.

-Predominantly, we aim to identify and illustrate the impact of hydrodynamics on the two-dimensional structure formation.
-To this end, we compare the simulations that include hydrodynamic effects described by the Navier--Stokes equation~(\ref{eq:NavierStokes}) to discrete particle dynamics in the absence of fluid interactions.
+Predominantly, we aim to identify and illustrate the impact of hydrodynamics beyond Stokes drag on the two-dimensional structure formation.
+To this end, we compare our simulations that include fluid flows and thus mutual hydrodynamic interactions between the particles via Eq.~(\ref{eq:NavierStokes}) to discrete particle dynamics in the absence of explicit fluid interactions.
 In the latter ``dry'' case, particle velocities $\mathbf{V}_i$ are not determined from the flow field, but directly from Newton's second law with an effective linear friction parameter $\gamma$,

-in rescaled units. $\mathbf{F}^\mathrm{LJ}_i$ are the forces due the Lennard--Jones potential.
+in rescaled units. $\mathbf{F}^\mathrm{LJ}_i$ are the forces due to the Lennard--Jones potential.
 We set $\gamma = 50$, which results in an aggregation time scale comparable to structure formation under hydrodynamic couplings.
+The common assumption of reducing the effects of the carrier medium to effective Stokes drag on the particles results in qualitatively the same friction term as in Eq.~(\ref{eq:underdampedDynamics}).

 We start our numerical simulations from initial configurations of roughly equally spaced particles, see Fig.~\ref{fig:snapshotsLJ_050}(a) for a snapshot.
 Once the magnetic field is turned on, the particles become magnetized.
 Magnetization, in turn, results in magnetic forces between particles, see Eq.~(\ref{eq:magneticForces}).
 Figure~\ref{fig:snapshotsLJ_050} shows snapshots for a low area fraction of $\theta \approx 0.15$ at different times, see Supplemental Movie 1 for a dynamic visualization.
 Both the magnetization within the particles as well as the flow field in the hydrodynamic case are visualized.
 Chains are formed in either case.
 However, chain formation is promoted by hydrodynamic coupling.
 Large-scale flows emerge that facilitate movement.
 For example, in Fig.~\ref{fig:snapshotsLJ_050}(g) a chain of six particles is transported as one unit to connect with another chain into a larger structure.
-Without hydrodynamics, particles tend to move individually.
-Then, formation of larger chain-like structures is slower overall, as inferred from the upper and lower rows in Fig.~\ref{fig:snapshotsLJ_050}.
+Without explicit hydrodynamics, formation of larger chain-like structures is less pronounced, see the lower rows of Fig.~\ref{fig:snapshotsLJ_050}.

 The snapshots also show the strong mutual reinforcement of local magnetization for particles close to each other and oriented parallel to the external magnetic field, see Fig.~\ref{fig:snapshotsLJ_050}(e).
 This collective effect additionally accelerates the aggregation of chains.
 It demonstrates the importance of spatially resolving the magnetization field, beyond the dipole assumption, specifically below magnetization saturation.